 Funding issues

-Funders show substantial enthusiasm for supporting biomarker-guided trials.
-Designs are often complex – both scientifically and logistically and thus the resources required are typically considerably higher than for trials with more simple designs.
-This needs to be factored into the funding considerations, recognizing that despite increased costs the trial may well be more efficient in demonstrating patient benefit.
-When considering the additional resources required, the increased administrative burden is a major factor: for instance in umbrella type designs necessary documentation and multiple approvals have to be repeated for each treatment group of the trial.
-There can also be inconsistencies in how amendments are handled (e.g. the addition of a new trial group), and this is often dictated by cost.
-For example it is typical for changes that don’t require additional funding from charitable or public bodies (generally where funding is provided by a pharmaceutical partner) to be implemented quickly without additional approvals, but if the amendment is likely to require additional funding support then it is necessary for it to go through the more classic route of peer-review and research grant approval.
+Biomarker-guided trials often have a complex design – both scientifically and logistically and it is therefore not surprising that the resources required are typically considerably higher than for trials with more simple designs.
+Nonetheless, funders show substantial enthusiasm for supporting biomarker-guided trials, since it is recognized that despite increased costs the trial may well be more efficient in demonstrating patient benefit.
+When considering the additional resources required, the increased administrative burden is a major factor: for instance, in umbrella type designs necessary documentation and multiple approvals need to be repeated for each treatment group of the trial.
+How those amendments are handled (e.g. the addition of a new trial group), can depend on cost.
+For example, it is typical for changes that don’t require additional funding from charitable or public bodies (generally where funding is provided by a pharmaceutical partner) to be implemented quickly without additional approvals, but if the amendment is likely to require additional funding support then it is necessary for it to go through the more classic route of peer-review and research grant approval.

-Further, by virtue of their design the overall costs of adaptive trials in particular are difficult to predict at the outset due to the uncertainty surrounding their future direction, for example the number of additional/discontinued groups and final sample size.
+Further, despite the attractive flexibility they bring, by virtue of their design the overall costs of adaptive trials in particular are difficult to predict at the outset due to the uncertainty surrounding their future direction, for example the number of additional/discontinued groups and final sample size.
 In addition, with science evolving at such a fast pace, biomarker assessment costs may change with changing technologies.
-It is imperative that those involved in planning such a trial work with funders from the outset to determine how they would prefer funding to be applied for.
-In addition, it is possible that research groups experienced in running such trials could work with funders to help inform them on the implications of using such designs for their funding streams.
+Open communication between those involved in planning such a trial and funders is important from the outset to determine the best way to handle applying for funding.
+Such open communication will also help inform funders on the implications of using such designs for their funding streams.

-So that overall costs can be considered, and to avoid triggering further full processes for committee approval with the addition of each new trial group, funders may expect applicants to provide details on potential additions at the outset to allow them to earmark the foreseeable additional budget and provide approval in principle.
+So that overall costs can be considered, and to avoid triggering further full processes for committee approval with the addition of each new trial group, it can be advantageous for applicants to provide details on potential additions at the outset to allow funders to forecast and earmark the foreseeable additional budget and provide approval in principle.
 A similar agreement is already in place with CRUK for NLMT.
-So, a researcher putting an application for an umbrella trial, for example to include initial trial groups A to D, would be required to also estimate how much it would cost to add groups E, F, and G at time points X,Y and Z. However, this can be difficult as it requires knowledge not only of the approximate size of the trial groups to be added (or indeed removed) within those changes, but also the time point at which they will be added and the approximate end date.
-Including additional forecasted costs could easily make a trial unattractive to funders, with projected total costs for a large trial using up the entire budget for a funding call.
+So, a researcher putting an application for an umbrella trial, for example to include initial trial groups A to D, would be required to also estimate how much it would cost to add groups E, F, and G at time points X,Y and Z. Understandably, providing such predictions of future costs can be difficult as it requires knowledge not only of the approximate size of the trial groups to be added (or indeed removed) within those changes, but also the time point at which they will be added and the approximate end date.

+Further, including additional forecasted costs could easily make a trial unattractive to funders, with projected total costs for a large trial using up the entire budget for a funding call.
 Funders will always be faced with many competing funding requests, many of which will have simpler and easier to understand designs and more transparent budgets.

-To convince funders, it may be that currently ongoing trials need to be completed to understand whether they represent good value for money, although this could be misleading in itself since it is widely recognised in the trial community that many such trials may have been significantly underresourced.
+It is anticipated however that once many of the currently ongoing trials are completed, there will be a better understanding of the value for money offered by such trial designs.
+However it is important to note that this could be misleading in itself since it is widely recognised in the trial community that many such trials may have been significantly under-resourced.
 Quite often, it is the Clinical Trial Units (CTU) costs (e.g. trial management, trial monitoring, statistical analysis and oversight) that are compromised.